Updated on 28 June 2018

 *Note: flight schedules can vary throughout the year due to seasonality.

-The winner: Mauritius for convenience all round, Zanzibar for price, but really only if you live in Joburg.
+The winner: Mauritius for convenience all round, but Zanzibar for the price if you live in Johannesburg.

 The visa situation